gesture-classification/gesture_classification/README.md

 <p align="center">  Fig.2-2 - SimpleRNN model learning progress. </p>

-As can be seen from Fig.2-2, the predictive quality does not change much.
+As can be seen from Fig.2-2, the predictive quality of the classification task does not change much.
 On the other hand, the model predicts the gesture change period successfully.

 **LSTM model** consists of several LSTM-layers with an additional dense layer.
 The layer structure was empirically defined from the best f1-score.
 Model training was carried on the dataset *X_train* and labeled data *y_train_ch*, which was received from SimpleRNN.
 Then trained LSTM model was used to predict the test data.
 The learning progress can be observed in Fig.2-3.